stenglein-lab/2018_Todos_Santos/exercises/download_exercise.md

 ### Downloading the boa constrictor genome.

 The dataset we downloaded was created by sequencing a library made from boa constrictor liver RNA.
-We will map the reads in this dataset to the boa constrictor genome sequence to demonstrate read mapping in tomorrow's exercise.
+We will map the reads in this dataset to the boa constrictor genome sequence to demonstrate read mapping in the following exercise.

 First, we need to *find* the boa constrictor genome.
 As usual, there are few ways we could go about this: